 At Lexonik, when it comes to intervention programmes, one of the things we discuss a lot, is the speed at which we must ensure the interventions work.
 Our tag line is “literacy at the speed of sound” which is a huge statement of intent as to the rapid nature of our intervention programmes.

 We can’t wait because the curriculum doesn’t wait!

-As post COVID approaches we are all thinking about schools reopening and students actively engaging in structured education again.
+As post-Covid approaches, we are all thinking about schools reopening and students actively engaging in structured education again.
 So, we have to think about what that curriculum will look, sound and feel like.
 Diagnostic assessment will be crucial, but with successful diagnostic assessment comes a flexible, reactive curriculum.
-An adaptive curriculum that reacts to the needs of the gaps of our students present, and plan and teach from this point forward whilst also having a keen eye on the necessary endpoints and teaching backwards from that point.
-Teaching backwards and forwards and closing unprecedented gaps sounds like a mapping conundrum that Captain Cook. would have been enviable of!
+An adaptive curriculum that reacts to the needs of the gaps our students present, and plan and teach from this point forward, whilst also having a keen eye on the necessary endpoints and teaching backwards from that point.
+Teaching backwards and forwards and closing unprecedented gaps sounds like a mapping conundrum that Captain Cook would have been enviable of!

 However, the academic curriculum needs to kick in soon.
 I am fortunate that my daughter is literate.
 Amy learned phonics programmes at the age-related appropriate time.
 My husband and I are both teachers, so she is surrounded by books and academic language, so she doesn’t need any of those gaps closing.
 But just cast your thoughts for a minute to the number of students that this might not be the case for….